Grin logo

 Frequently Asked Questions

-The primary research question is: "What are the challenges and opportunities for twenty-first-century African reverse mission in Finland compared to the British context?"
-The objective is to identify factors that hinder or foster effective reverse mission in Finland.
+The researcher asks, "What are the challenges and opportunities for twenty-first-century African reverse mission in Finland compared to the British context?"

 Ende der Leseprobe aus 83 Seiten - nach oben